AztecProtocol/l1-contracts/README.md

 [solhint] Warning: Rule 'strict-override' doesn't exist
 ```

-It is likely that it is a old cached version of the linter that is being used, you can update it as:
+It is likely that it is an old cached version of the linter that is being used, you can update it as:

 ```bash
 yarn add https://github.com/LHerskind/solhint\#master